Like-Kind Exchange Overview

 The like-kind exchange technique is fundamental to the real estate investment sector.
 The current law provides investors with a great deal of flexibility in managing their real estate portfolio.
 Real estate is essentially an illiquid asset that requires substantial commitments of cash.
 Flexibility is needed in order to assure the free movement of property and capital.
 This, in turn, results in economic growth and job creation.

 NAR is working with other interested stakeholders to oppose the repeal or limitation of the like-kind exchange provision and to educate Members of Congress and their staffs on the importance of this provision to the economy.
-For example, NAR is an active member of two separate coalitions devoted to preserving the 1031 like-kind exchange.
-These coalitions have funded two separated studies on the impact that repealing Section 1031 would have on the economy and on the real estate sector.
-Moreover, the coalitions continue to have meetings with Members of Congress to explain the importance of tax-deferred exchanges in their states and districts.
-Also, NAR lobbyists often mention the importance of keeping 1031 when meeting with Members and staff on other issues.
+For example, NAR is a leading member of a large coalition devoted to preserving the 1031 like-kind exchange.
+This group has funded two separated studies on the impact that repealing or limiting Section 1031 would have on the economy and on the real estate sector.
+Moreover, the coalition continues to have meetings with Members of Congress to explain the importance of tax-deferred exchanges in their states and districts.
+Also, NAR lobbyists continually stress the importance of keeping 1031 intact when meeting with Members and staff on other issues.